ykacer/Deep_Learning_DataScientist_Challenge/README.md

 ![img](.thumbnails/hw_distrib.png)

-As expected, there is a good insight here as we show that most point are centered around (height=4m, width=3m).
+As expected, there is a good insight here as we show that most point are centered.
 But there is a room for improvement as vehicule can be rotated making height, width vehicles not exacty equal to the bounding box width, height.

 That's why we propose to get better height, width vehicle by fitting the best rectangle using on each connected component.